szediwy/HelloSilicon/README.md

 # HelloSilicon

-An attempt with assembly on the _New Apple Silicon Macs_.
+An attempt with assembly on the new Apple Silicon Macs.

 ## Introduction